jorgworkrepo/3sem_javascript_exercises/DOMEVENTS.md

 - [Html table](https://www.w3schools.com/html/html_tables.asp)

+### Exercises

 Yesterday you used the array types map and join methods to create a \<ul>\</ul> (unsorted list) with a number of names.

-1. Use this function+DOM manipulation to insert the \<ul>\</ul> somewhere in an HTML page.
+1. Use that function and DOM manipulation to insert the \<ul>\</ul> in an HTML page.

-2. Create a FORM with an input field plus a submit button as sketched here.
+2. Create a FORM with an input field and add a submit button as sketched here.

 </br>